-Recommended Preparation: Successful completion of ESL 097 or equivalent based on assessment process
+Recommended Preparation: Credit in ESL 097 or equivalent or assessment

 Second course in the study of English listening and speaking skills designed for students whose first language is other than English.
 Further develops and adds to skills learned in ESL 097.
 Includes intermediate listening comprehension practice as well as discussion and presentation skills in spoken English in both academic and vocational environments.
 Practice skills learned in ESL 100, learn and use new vocabulary, and practice academic skills such as selective reading and listening, note-taking, using outside resources and problem solving.